Discover more from The Odin Times

 My father grew up in a rural farming village, in poverty.
 Two of his brothers died of hunger.
 My mother was from a wealthy family of landowners in the capital city at the time, but under Mao, the Party took everything from them.

-When we came to England, we didn’t have very much.
-I remember living in a small house we shared with two or three other families, and the other kids being in awe that my parents could afford to buy me sweets.
-They couldn’t afford to pay for my two root canals (both before I was 20).
-Thank God for the NHS.
+When we came to England, we didn’t have much.
+I remember living in a house with several other immigrant families, and the other kids being jealous because my parents could afford to buy me sweets (they couldn’t afford to pay for my two root canals though, thank God for the NHS).

 My parents sacrificed a lot.
-I was lucky enough to go to a private secondary school, and attend two top UK universities.
-I now run a venture-backed technology company that has raised millions of dollars from investors.
+They saved everything they made and put it towards my education.
+I went to 2 private, girls-only secondary schools (would not recommend) and attended a top university.
+I now run a venture-backed technology company that has raised millions from investors.